AuthorizeNet/accept-sample-app/README.md

 + Browse the application (_index.php_) over HTTPS connection.

-+ To "log in", use a customer profile ID that already exists within your account or create a new one by using the [Create a Customer Profile API](http://developer.authorize.net/api/reference/index.html#customer-profiles-create-customer-profile).
++ To "log in", use a customer profile ID that already exists within your account or create a new profile ID by using the [Create a Customer Profile API](http://developer.authorize.net/api/reference/index.html#customer-profiles-create-customer-profile).

 + In these examples, payment forms are shown in the same page and Shipping forms are handled in a separate modal popup.
 However, any of the types of display can be chosen to display any type of form.